mitali-mathur/mitali-mathur.github.io/_posts/2023-08-09-first-year-resources.md

 I am very obsessed with organization and found the following tools very useful:

 <ul>
   <li><u><b>iPad + Notability:</b></u> I had spoken to many PhD students and they all recommended I get an Ipad.
-And I highly recommend it.
+And I highly recommend it if you can.
 I was a bit skeptical at first because I had always taken paper notes.
 But I got a “paperlike” screen protector, which made it feel similar to writing on paper.
 I used Notability to organize my notes.
 I was able to divide sections based on which quarter it was and create sections by class, just like I would do with binders, so everything was very organized.
 Others I know used GoodNotes and also liked it.
 I enjoyed taking notes on my iPad because:
   <ul>
     <li> I could export all notes as PDFs to Google Drive directly, which made it easier for me to reference while studying </li>
     <li> I could download past exams and problems and write directly on those PDFs </li>